Waynu46/BricksCoding/README.md

 Step5 : Once the order created, on success ,we can generate URI(header Location) with order ID using URI Component builder Step6 : Customer orders of respective ID can be retrived using Get request and Order ID as RequestParam(query Param in URI) Step7 : All the Customer oders can be retrieved using Get request and using list type

+Validations:
+ Using Range annotation added validatio for number of bricks as explained in coding

+Exceptions :
+ Created Custom Exception handler to display appropriate messages

+ Note: Expalined the program through comments in coding